The COVID-19 vaccine

 Therefore, the lesson here is a lesson

 about warning.
-If you put all of your trust in your own self-confidence,
+Those who put their trust in their own self-confidence

-youre headed for eventual disasterand you could contribute to sending
+are headed for eventual disaster—and that could contribute to their sending

 surrender to that love despite the inconvenience,

-and let it be your guide in every moment of uncertainty, then you do have
+and let that love be your guide in every moment of uncertainty, then you have

 good reason to rest assured.

 A treasure of a resource for psychological and spiritual healing.
 Information